earthiverse/ALData/README.md

 Notes:

-1. The auth is stored as plaintext in the database.
-I will be able to see your auth key. **Do not re-use any password.**
+1. The key is stored as plaintext in the database.
+I will be able to see your key. **Do not re-use any password.**
-2. If the owner of the character is known, it will set the auth for all characters with the same owner.
+2. If the owner of the character is known, it will set the key for all characters with the same owner.
 You can check if the owner is known with the GET /auth/ endpoint (`https://aldata.earthiverse.ca/auth/character_name`).
 3. It costs gold (48,000 gold as of March, 2022) to send mail.
 This gold does not go to me.
 4. The mail check only runs once a minute, so it may take a minute to set or update your auth key.